 I've already heard of people trying to cheat the Qmee searches and it just doesn't work.
 Qmee catches on pretty quickly to fraudulent activity.

-And plus, even if you did find a Qmee hack that worked, why would you want to ruin the platform for everyone else?
+Plus, even if you did find a Qmee hack that worked, why would you want to ruin the platform for everyone else?
 Just use Qmee the right way or don't use it at all.

 - Install the browser extension – Gives you the possibility to earn with searches and also lets you check your balance/new surveys on the fly.